The Birth of Polonnaruwa

-Map of Polonnaruwa
+Map of Ancient Kingdom of Polonnaruwa

 The map above also shows other places of interest within a approximately 20 km radius of the current site.
 Click on any of the markers and the info box to take you to information of these sites